 Next comes anger.
 You’ve been through the paperwork, and you’ve spotted the problem.
 Now, you may feel angry, either at your past self or the company in question.
 In many ways, this anger is more damaging than your denial.
 Note straight away that nothing good can come from rage.
 And, if you want to continue moving through the stages, you need to put your anger to bed early on.
 So, if feelings of rage arise, work on getting through them.
 The best way to do this is to stop playing the blame game.
 Ultimately, it doesn’t matter why you need to pay this debt.
 Instead, put fault to bed and focus on the actual paying of it.

 When you turn your attention to paying said debt, you’ll likely reach the bargaining stage.
 This is perhaps the most crucial part of the journey, as it’s when you’ll set about working out a repayment plan.
 By bargaining with the company in question, there’s every chance you can break your debt into chunks, or even get a reduction for early repayment.
-If your debt is tax related, you could even entrust your repayment arrangements to someone like Alexander Law Firm who can arrange the best installment options to suit your life.
+If your debt is tax related, you could even entrust your repayment arrangements to to a fresh start program or someone like Alexander Law Firm who can arrange the best instalment options to suit your life.
 And, once you know you’ve got the best setup possible, you’ll feel justified to move forward once more.

 You would think that settling on an achievable repayment plan would be the end of your worries, but depression often creeps in when you least expect it.
 After all, until now, you’ve been facing this debt head-on.
 You’ve been fighting against it, or at least fighting for the best case scenario.
 Now, all plans are in place, and you have a chance to sit back and think things through.
 And, that can be dangerous.
 Suddenly, you’ll start to wonder whether you can afford that repayment plan after all.
 You’ll begin to question your monthly budget with this addition included.
 You may even start cutting luxuries from your life in a ditch attempt to ensure you have enough spare.
 And, this can all lead to feelings of depression and despair.
 Sadly, there’s little you can do to work through this other than let time prove the course.
 After a few months of successful repayment, this depression will fade.
 Until then, you may just have to keep on keeping on.